 Table of Contents

-Using these on-demand services isn’t great for your wallet.
-But, the rise of the on-demand economy does bring with it the opportunity to engage in some good side hustling!
-And Postmates has probably been my favorite side hustle to date.
+Using these on-demand services isn’t great for your wallet, but the rise of the on-demand economy does bring with it the opportunity to engage in some good side hustling.
+And Postmates and other food delivery apps have probably been my favorite side hustles to date.

 What Is Postmates?

-As my brother described it to me, Postmates is an app for lazy people.
+As my brother described it to me, Postmates is an app for people who are either really lazy or really busy.
 One of the first deliveries he made was to a customer who had ordered coffee from Starbucks.
 My brother happened to be in the neighborhood, so he quickly accepted the order.
 Oddly, the Starbucks was across the street from the customer.

 “Why’d this person pay someone to pick up a coffee if it was just across the street?”
 I asked.